Technology

 What Is Intel Optane Memory?
 How Does it Work?

-What Optane Memory Is?
+What is Optane Memory?

 Optane is Intel’s trademarked term for a new class of hyper-fast memory modules.
 The name refers specifically to the memory itself, not an individual format, but at the moment it’s being marketed primarily in a specialized M.2 card, compatible only with supported motherboards that can use Intel 7th-gen Core processors (i3, i5, and i7 chips in the 7XXX series).
 Optane memory uses 3D NAND fabrication techniques and various proprietary technologies to achieve super-low latency—as fast as 10 microseconds.